ukmars/ukmarsbot/micro_alternatives/Arduino_Nano_33_BLE/UKMARSBot_Arduino-Nano-33-BLE.md

    not avaialable yet.

-The IMU is connected via I2C, which *might* make it harder for the the IMU to be used for any real-time control.
+The IMU is connected via I2C, which *might* make it harder for the the IMU to be used for any real-time control - but not impossible.
 Of course, you can log the data and use it for analytics after runs - perhaps by plotting on a spreadsheet.

 Without changes, the Arduino Nano 33 BLE does not supply 5v (there is a link you can short to connect the USB supply - but don't do this!).
 We will run the